 There are numerous causes of pruritus.
 They can be classified under 5 main headings as follows:

 Localised pruritus is pruritus that is confined to a certain part of the body.
-It can occur in association with a primary rash (e.g. dermatitis) or may occur because of hypersensitive nerves in the skin.
+It can occur in association with a primary rash (e.g. dermatitis) or may occur because of hypersensitive nerves in the skin (neuropathic pruritus).
+Neuropathic pruritus is due to compression or degeneration of nerves in the skin, on route to the spine or in the spine itself.
+Neuropathic itch is sometimes associated with reduced or absent sweating in the affected area of skin.

 |Typical causes of localised itchy rashes|